JEFFREY L. DECKER

 Test 4: Using a glass of water

-• Get a small amount of wood pellets.
+• Get a small number of wood pellets.

 • Place them into glassful water.